Wizard Mechanics Guide (Module 18)

 The top 4 for each power type is highlighted in their respective column, barring the Thaumaturge Column with, due to bugs involving which makes other options superior.
 The final column is how many targets an AoE power needs to hit in order to surpass the strongest single target power.
-It is worth noting that currently, is bugged and the first target it hits will take 350 damage, not 125.
-Furthermore, the of increases with its duration on the target, which is increased by , for every 0.5 seconds it lasts.
+The of increases with its duration on the target, which is increased by , for every 0.5 seconds it lasts.
 Note that whilst Arcane Empowerment is not in this table, it is the best Daily Power for Arcanist.
 Also note that whilst Icy Terrain performs on paper better than Ray of Enfeeblement for single target, it does not scale with the Arcanist self buffs and it also assumes every tick hits.

 As you can deduce from reading that spreadsheet, on Single Target, the best powers for Arcanist are as follows: